JUstISAGE/daniel-vanilla-blog/README.md

 3. On the webpage, click on the "Click to create your blog" button
 4. Fill in the title, author, and paragraph parts and click "Post article"
 5. You will see your blog posted on the webpage.

+# Github deployment

+you can find a deployment of this website at this link: https://justisage.github.io/daniel-vanilla-blog/